Bingtao-Sony/Exposure_Control_Related/README.md

 ## Introduction

 This Python script provides a utility for converting hexadecimal numbers to decimal values, and performing exposure time calculations for imaging applications.
-It includes functions to convert hexadecimal numbers to decimal format and to calculate exposure times based on various parameters such as frame rate, maximum value, and clock time.
+It includes functions to convert hexadecimal numbers to decimal format under the format of U X.Y and to calculate exposure times based on various parameters such as frame rate, Vmax, Hmax.

 ## Requirements